apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/5_ddl_dml.md

     InsertStatement ::= <INSERT> <INTO> QualifiedName Query

-The SQL++ INSERT statement is used to insert new data into a dataset.
+The INSERT statement is used to insert new data into a dataset.
-The data to be inserted comes from a SQL++ query expression.
+The data to be inserted comes from a query expression.
-This expression can be as simple as a constant expression, or in general it can be any legal SQL++ query.
+This expression can be as simple as a constant expression, or in general it can be any legal query.
 If the target dataset has an auto-generated primary key field, the insert statement should not include a value for that field in it.
 (The system will automatically extend the provided object with this additional field and a corresponding value.)